tscode/MathGL.jl/README.md

 mgl.write_frame(gr, "sin_C.png", "")
 ```
 ![sin_C example](/graphs/sin_C.png?raw=true)
-Note however, that the C interface does only limited type checks (so
+Note however, that the C interface only conducts limited type checks, so
-expect segfaults when using the wrong argument types).
+expect segfaults when using the wrong argument types.

 #### The Higher Level Julian Interface
 The type structure was (quite loosely) modeled after the C++ class
-structure, the most important type being the `Graph`.
+structure of MathGL, the most important type being the `Graph`.
 The
 function names (e.g. text, surf, plot, xtics, ...) were -- whenever
-possible -- chosen to be the corresponding commands of the mgl scripting
+possible -- chosen to be the corresponding commands of the MathGL scripting
-language (see mathgl documentation for the details).
+language (see the documentation for the details).
 This was done for
 several reasons:

 * The names of the mgl commands are very julian (e.g. few underscores,